AA Meetings in Oshkosh: A Guide to Finding Support

 No, AA meetings are free to attend, and there are no membership fees.

-Can someone attend AA if they are not sober?
+Can I attend an AA meeting if I'm not sober?

 Yes, the only requirement for membership is a desire to stop drinking.